New Giants linebacker Bobby Okereke primed for camp

 Shepard has day off

-“[He’s] down today,” coach Brian Daboll said Monday, “then we will just monitor it every day.
+“[He’s] down today,” Brian Daboll said, “then we will just monitor it every day.
 After this first [practice], we wanted to give him a day off the next day.”

-Shepard tore his Achilles in 2021 and his ACL last season.
-The 30-year-old Shepard is confident in his ability to make the Giants roster.
-His experience would be helpful as would his play, assuming he is healthy.
-But the Giants are going to be prudent.
+Shepard, 30, who tore an Achilles in 2021 and an ACL last season, is confident in his ability to make the roster.

 “It’s very helpful,” Banks said.
-“Me and Adoree’ have a good relationship going on and we’re starting to build it.
-He helps me with how I should play this route, or where I should line up – just certain things you need to know to play corner.
+“Me and Adoree’ have a good relationship going on and we’re starting to build it . . .
 For him to say he’s willing to help me, it’s love.
 It’s going to make us be a better duo.”

-Said Hawkins: “Adoree’ is a very intelligent player.
-Everything he does, I ask him why he does it or what do you see, literally everything.
-So, it’s just the fact he’s an experienced player and I want to learn from somebody who has been in the league a long time, who is going to last in the league.”
+Said Hawkins: “Adoree’ is a very intelligent player . . .
+So it’s just the fact he’s an experienced player and I want to learn from somebody who has been in the league a long time.”